khj0209/Floating-Population-Analyze/README.md

 # Floating-Population-Analyze

-This project is designed to analyze floting population using opencv with yolov model.
+This project is designed to analyze the floting population using opencv and yolov deep learning model. we customized the darknet framework, the driving environment of yolov and for data, R was used for analysis.